The Importance Of Intumescent Seals

 The fire safety industry seem to share a dissatisfaction with the conclusion reached by the DCLG and are in agreement that using intumescent seals are a highly effective fire protection method.
 Assembled using PVC casings, they contain an expendable graphite compound which releases a foam at a certain temperature.
 This foam then fills the door leaf-to-frame gap, offering a secure seal and helping to control, slow and decrease the spread of fire throughout a building and limit the damage and destruction it can cause.

-As comprehensive fire safety equipment suppliers, Scutum Group supply and install a wide range of fire doors and can fit intumescent seals to the most superior standards.
-Simply contact us today for more information or to arrange a fire safety consultation at your convenience.
+As a leading provider of fire safety equipment across London, Surrey and the South East, Scutum London supplies and installs a wide range of fire doors and can fit intumescent seals to the highest standards.

 Request a Callback